ppanzx/CHAN/README.md

 │   │      ├── train2014
 │   │      └── val2014
 │   │
-│   ├── cxc_annots # annotations for evaluating COCO-trained models on the CxC benchmark
-│   │
 │   └── id_mapping.json  # mapping from coco-id to image's file name
 │
 │